CARWHO/Ray-tracing/README.md

 # Ray Tracer

-This ray-tracer, is a basic path tracing program that implements indirect lighting, anti-aliasing, different materials (dielectrics, metals, lambertians), camera focus, and a positional camera to create basic, but impressive images.
+This ray-tracer, is a basic path tracing program that implements indirect lighting, anti-aliasing, different materials (dielectrics, metals, lambertians), adjustable camera focus, and a positional camera to create basic, but impressive images.

 ![Sample Render](./rt.png)